mager-m/ietf-tcp-research-project/README.md

-# Research Implementation of the IETF TCP Yang Model (Draft)
+# Research Implementation of the IETF TCP Yang Model

 This repository contains the result of a research project conducted with the [Esslingen University](https://www.hs-esslingen.de/en/) in which the new IETF TCP YANG model [draft-ietf-tcpm-yang-tcp](https://datatracker.ietf.org/doc/html/draft-ietf-tcpm-yang-tcp) has been evaluated.
 Over the course of the project (two semesters), the internet-draft has been analyzed in detail to provide helpful feedback to the TCPM working group of the IETF about the proposed YANG model.
 This analysis included developing a prototype for multiple platforms (Linux and Blackberry QNX) to discover potential implementation issues and check the compatibility of the suggested YANG model with existing and commonly used operating systems.